DataBiosphere/terra-workspace-data-service/README.md

 ```

 Other profiles that are available are:
+- alpha
+- staging
 - dev
 - prod
 - bee

 You are unlikely to use prod and bee when running locally, those profiles are leveraged when WDS is deployed in Terra.

-If you would like to not use a profile, you can set the following enviorment variables manually.
+If you would like to not use a profile, you can set the following environment variables manually.
 The variables that need to be set are described below.

 ##### SAM_URL